Elasticsearch

 READER NOTE

 Certain permissions are required for each command.
-Please refer to the Permission Requirements and Configuring Elasticsearch to Work with D3 SOAR for details.
+Refer to the Permission Requirements and Configuring Elasticsearch to Work with D3 SOAR for details.

 Integration Designed Query